jan-vince/smallcontactform/README.md

 First you have to create new API keys pair in reCaptcha admin panel.

 Hit **Get reCAPTCHA** button on [reCaptcha wellcome page](https://www.google.com/recaptcha).
 Set label and check reCAPTCHA v2 option and hit button Register.
-Note that you will have to add `localhost` to allowed domains list if you want the recaptcha validation to work locally.
+Note that you will have to add `localhost` to the allowed domains list if you want the recaptcha validation to work locally.

 Copy Site key and Secret key to Contact Form's settings fields.